A practical type theory for symmetric monoidal categories

 but we tend to omit the contexts and types in equality axioms and calculations when they are obvious.

 Note that the equation $f(x,i)=x$ means that $i$ is a ``right unit'' for the ``binary operation'' $f$.
 We now observe that it is also a left unit:

-Here the first line is an $\beta$-expansion and the third is a $\beta$-reduction.
+Here the first line is a $\beta$-expansion and the third is a $\beta$-reduction.
 The second line uses the equality $(x,y) = (f(x,y),i)$ in the following way: first we introduce an extra variable to get

 then we precompose with

 to get

 and then we post-compose with